 Picture Schedules - Many Styles for Many Uses.

-Here are examples of each type of Picture Schedule that LessonPix offers.
+Here are some examples of Picture Schedule that LessonPix offers.
 Click on the picture for a pdf file free sample.

 1. Sequence Schedules: Sequence Schedules shows 2- 6 pictures under boxes labeled with ordinal numbers above.
 Students or Adults can cut out the pictures and glue to sequence the pictures in a order.